 - enabling staff to feel valued in a culture of care and support;

-- enabling pupils to understand themselves, through an awareness of their inner selves, so that they grow to be self-disciplined, having the ability to observe and determine their own positive behaviour;
+- enabling pupils to understand themselves, through an awareness of their inner selves, so that they grow to be self-disciplined and self-led, having the ability to observe and determine their own positive behaviour;

 - creating personal and school harmony by introducing an ethical vocabulary, through the explicit and regular consideration of values words (such as peace, co-operation, care and respect), which is learned by hearing, reading, reflecting on, writing about, discussing and practising;

 - fostering a school ethos that emphasises quality holistic education, with an emphasis on high personal moral and academic standards;

 - supporting the development of high quality relationship between all who work in the school;

 - helping pupils to be in touch with their inner world of thoughts, feelings and emotions;